 A business plan shows why your idea is workable, how your business will operate, and how much your income and expenses will be.

-It’s not enough to have a good product.
+It's not enough to have a good product or service.
 You must know how to market and sell it.
 How will you reach your targeted market?
-What will make people buy your product?
+What will make people buy your product or service?